liatrio/backstage-dora-plugin/README.md

 ### `At A Glance`

-This offers you a quick view of the state of a component or team.
+This offers you a quick view of the state of a component or service.

 Depending on how you have set up your configuration for this plugin, it will show: